 This is one of the most common, yet natural approaches to ridding the garden of pests.

-- The ladybug is so good at feeding on the cabbage pests that you can purchase them from specialist breeders to help populate the garden.
+- The ladybug is so good at feeding on these cabbage pests that you can purchase them to help populate the garden.

-- Lacewings and damsel bugs are other useful insects.
+- Lacewings and damsel bugs are other natural enemies.

-- Parasitic Trichogramma wasps lay their eggs inside the caterpillar or pupae, where they hatch out, feed on, and destroy the host.
+- Trichogramma and braconid wasps lay their eggs inside the caterpillar.
+They then hatch out as larvae, feed on, and destroy the host from the inside.

-Planting attractive flowers like marigolds may encourage all these helpful creatures.
+Planting attractive flowers like marigolds may also encourage insects that are good for the garden.

-This is a type of bacteria naturally occurring in the soil that can eliminate cabbage moth caterpillars and similar pests.
-However, BT is non-toxic to humans, pets, and wildlife and ineffective against useful insects.
+This is a type of bacteria naturally occurring in the soil that can eliminate cabbage moth caterpillars and the larvae of other moths and butterflies.

 6. Neem Oil Spray

-For a DIY recipe, combine one tablespoon of neem oil with one tablespoon of organic liquid soap in a gallon of water.
+To use neem oil for cabbage worms, combine one tablespoon of organic liquid soap with one tablespoon of neem oil and a gallon of water.

-Another way if you keep chickens, ducks or geese is to allow them to work for you.
-These creatures will naturally enjoy picking off the worms and making a meal of them.
+Another way to stop cabbage worms and cabbage loopers is to allow your chickens, ducks, or geese to work for you.
+These birds naturally enjoy picking off the worms and making a meal out of them.